 When it comes to deep trolling – there’s nothing better than a downrigger.
 A good downrigger allows you to quickly drop your bait or lure to the exact depth you need, and keep it precisely where the fish are!

-Whether you’re after salmon, kokanee, lake trout, or deep-water summer walleye, a downrigger can be a major game-changer to your trolling setup.
+Whether you’re after salmon, lake trout, arctic char or deep-water summer walleye, a downrigger can be a major game-changer to your trolling setup.
 While they used to be the domain of commercial fishing boats, modern manufacturing means downriggers are now affordable to the everyday angler.

 Unlike fishing with weights, there’s no guesswork involved when using a downrigger.
 You’ll be able to fish far deeper – with many units able to fish up to 400 feet deep.
 You’ll be able to set the exact trolling depth, and the weight will ensure your lure won’t drift towards the surface.

 Let’s take a look at some of the best manual downriggers on the market, how to pick the ideal one for your boat, and how to use one correctly.

 Quick Answer: 5 Best Manual Downriggers

 - Best Overall: Cannon Uni-Troll 10 Manual Downrigger